-For the equity portion of the fund, the portfolio managers select stocks using quantitative management techniques in a two-step process.
+For the equity portion of the fund, the portfolio managers select stocks using quantitative management techniques in a multi-step process.
 First, the managers rank stocks, primarily those of large (those with a market cap greater than \$2 billion), publicly-traded U.S. companies from most attractive to least attractive based on an objective set of measures, including valuation, quality, growth and sentiment.
 Second, the portfolio managers use a quantitative model to build a portfolio of stocks from the ranking described above that they believe will provide the optimal balance between risk and expected return.
 The portfolio managers generally sell a stock when they believe it has become less attractive relative to other opportunities, its risk characteristics outweigh its return opportunity or specific events alter its prospects.
+Finally, the portfolio managers review the output of the quantitative model, considering factors such as risk management, transaction costs, and liquidity management.

-For the fixed-income portion of the fund, the portfolio managers invest in a diversified portfolio of high- and medium-grade nonmoney market debt securities.
+For the fixed-income portion of the fund, the portfolio managers invest in a diversified portfolio of high- and medium-grade non-money market debt securities.
 These securities, which may be payable in U.S. or foreign currencies, may include corporate bonds and notes, government securities, bank loans, securities backed by mortgages or other assets and collateralized debt obligations (including collateralized loan obligations).
 Shorter-term debt securities round out the portfolio.